FantasticFiasco/aws-signature-version-4/README.md

 Thank you [JetBrains](https://www.jetbrains.com/) for your important initiative to support the open source community with free licenses to your products.

 ![JetBrains](./doc/resources/jetbrains.png)

-BIN

-# AWS Signature Version 4

-## Disclosure

-- only been tested on HTTP/1.1

-- Test suite
-A note about signing requests to Amazon S3:

-In exception to this, you do not normalize URI paths for requests to Amazon S3.
-For example, if you have a bucket with an object named my-object//example//photo.user, use that path.
-Normalizing the path to my-object/example/photo.user will cause the request to fail.
-For more information, see Task 1: Create a Canonical Request in the Amazon Simple Storage Service API Reference: http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-header-based-auth.html#canonical-request

-Easier if I say that I dont support s3, or write tests for it I guess

-- Authenticating Requests: Using Query Parameters https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html

-Does only support HTTP header Authorization, not query string authorization (https://docs.aws.amazon.com/general/latest/gr/sigv4-add-signature-to-request.html)

-When you add the X-Amz-Security-Token parameter to the query string, some services require that you include this parameter in the canonical (signed) request.
-For other services, you add this parameter at the end, after you calculate the signature.
-For details, see the API reference documentation for that service.

-Not supporting funny UTF8 charcters like the scenario get-utf8 GET /ሴ HTTP/1.1
-Host:example.amazonaws.com
-X-Amz-Date:20150830T123600Z